Is Miranda Lambert Dissing Blake Shelton & Gwen Stefani On Instagram?

-Is Miranda Lambert taking aim at ex-husband Blake Shelton and girlfriend Gwen Stefani on Instagram with a cryptic diss by telling them to “get a grip?”
+Is Miranda Lambert taking aim at ex-husband Blake Shelton and his girlfriend, Gwen Stefani, on Instagram with a cryptic diss by telling them to “get a grip?”

-Miranda took to the social media site this week to share a very sweet photo of herself and boyfriend Anderson East sharing a kiss on stage, and the loved-up photo really has fans talking, especially when it comes to Lambert’s ex-husband’s recent public displays of affection with Gwen on The Voice.
+Miranda took to the social media site this week to share a very sweet photo of herself and boyfriend Anderson East sharing a kiss on stage.
+The loved-up photo really has fans talking, especially when it comes to Lambert’s ex-husband’s recent public displays of affection with Gwen on The Voice.

 Lambert captioned the sweet and pretty rare photo with Anderson with lyrics to Rod Stewart’s “Stay With Me,” writing, “‘For tonight you’re gonna stay with me’- Rod Stewart. #highwayvagabondtour #weshouldbefriends #weshouldbefringe #texasbama” as well as the hashtag causing controversy, “#getagrip.”

-Miranda’s cozy photo with East seemed pretty innocent on the surface, though some fans noted that the flirty snap comes a whole lot of backlash from The Voice viewers who slammed Blake and Gwen for showing off some major PDA on the show, while Miranda could potentially have been referring to while taking aim at the couple’s very public flirting through the hashtag “#getagrip.”
+Miranda’s cozy photo with East seemed pretty innocent on the surface, though some fans noted that the flirty snap comes a whole lot of backlash from Voice viewers who slammed Blake and Gwen for showing off some major PDA on the show.
+Miranda could potentially have been referring to the drama while taking aim at the couple’s very public flirting through the hashtag #getagrip.

 Miranda didn’t explicitly mention Blake or Gwen in the caption, though Lambert’s fans were also quick to heap praise on the country star in the photo’s comments, unlike some of the more negative comments that have surrounded Shelton and Stefani’s recent flirting on The Voice.